NICHOLAS ROBERT COLMAN

 ‘Assembly’ will visit 15 significant sites during its journey and in 2018 the book and the chairs will be returned to Ypres and so we are very proud and excited that St Peter Mancroft forms part of this tour.

-The team planning this wonderful exhibition are also holding several events including:
+The team planning this wonderful exhibition are launching the exhibition with the following event:

 As we get more details we will share them but if you are in the city during this time the exhibition sounds unmissable – if you’d like any more information then please contact Geoff Woolsey-Brown 07752 025296 / 01603 617301 or visit https://assemblymemorialchairs.wordpress.com/